AFLplusplus/LibAFL/fuzzers/qemu_launcher/README.md

 * mips
 * ppc

-Note that the injection feature `-y` is currently only supported on x86_64 and aarch64.
+Note that the injection feature `-j` is currently only supported on x86_64 and aarch64.

 ## Prerequisites